Mahjtopia logo

 Concealed

-Private on your rack rather than exposed to the table.
+Private on your rack rather than exposed to the table; a concealed line changes what you may call.

 Pair